direktiv/vorteil.github.io/docs/guides/configure-provisioner/vcenter/index.md

 ## Creating an VMware ESXi/vCenter provisioner file

-To configure an VMware ESXi/vCenter provisioner takes just one command after you've found all of the relevant information from the 'Before you start' section above.
-Dummy values for each of the three fields listed in the 'Before you start' section are used here as well, use your own values to make vCenter work.
+Configuring a VMware ESXi/vCenter provisioner takes just one command after you've found all of the relevant information from the 'Before you start' section above.
+Dummy values for each of the six fields listed in the 'Before you start' section are used here as well, use your own values to make vCenter work.

 ```
 $ vorteil provisioners new vcenter ./vcenter.provisioner --username="administrator@vsphere.local" --password="SuperSecret" \